mjh65/navitab/README.md

 Release, etc).
 There should be no reason to delete these packages after the first download, and this will make future re-configurations slightly faster.

-Furthermore, after the first complete build, the CMake configuration can be redone with the option (cache variable) `BUILD_NAVITAB_THIRDPARTY` set to `OFF`.
-This will remove the 3rd-party sources from the build graph and treat the previously built libraries as immutable sources, reducing the number of build steps.
+Furthermore, after the first complete build, running cmake will generate an optimised build that treats the 3rd-party libraries as installed binary packages, reducing the size of the build graph.
+See the earlier section on build optimisation for details.

 Navitab is almost entirely written in C++.
 Some of the 3rd-party libraries may require additional toolchains and packages to be available in the environment.